core-wg/oscore/draft-ietf-core-object-security.md

 As collisions may lead to the loss of both confidentiality and integrity, Sender ID SHALL be unique in the set of all security contexts using the same Master Secret and Master Salt.
 When a trusted third party assigns identifiers (e.g., using {{I-D.ietf-ace-oauth-authz}}) or by using a protocol that allows the parties to negotiate locally unique identifiers in each endpoint, the Sender IDs can be very short.
 The maximum Sender ID is 2^(nonce length in bits - 40) - 1, For AES-CCM-16-64-128 the maximum Sender ID is 2^64 - 1.
 If Sender ID uniqueness cannot be guaranteed, random Sender IDs MUST be used.
 Random Sender IDs MUST be long enough so that the probability of collisions is negligible.

 To enable retrieval of the right Recipient Context, the Recipient ID SHOULD be unique in the sets of all Recipient Contexts used by an endpoint.
+The Client MAY provide a Context Hint {{context-hint}} to help the Server find the right context.

 While the triple (Master Secret, Master Salt, Sender ID) MUST be unique, the same Master Salt MAY be used with several Master Secrets and the same Master Secret MAY be used with several Master Salts.

 # Protected Message Fields {#protected-fields}

 OSCORE transforms a CoAP message (which may have been generated from an HTTP message) into an OSCORE message, and vice versa.
 OSCORE protects as much of the original message as possible while still allowing certain proxy operations (see {{proxy-operations}}).
-This section defines how OSCORE protects the message fields and transfers them end-to-end between the client and server (in any direction).
+This section defines how OSCORE protects the message fields and transfers them end-to-end between client and server (in any direction).

 The remainder of this section and later sections discuss the behavior in terms of CoAP messages.
 If HTTP is used for a particular leg in the end-to-end path, then this section applies to the conceptual CoAP message that is mappable to/from the original HTTP message as discussed in {{proxy-operations}}.
 That is, an HTTP message is conceptually transformed to a CoAP message and then to an OSCORE message, and similarly in the reverse direction.
 An actual implementation might translate directly from HTTP to OSCORE without the intervening CoAP representation.